Radeus Labs at SciTech 2026: Supporting Space and Satcom Systems

 Radeus Labs will be in attendance at SciTech 2026 to connect with engineers and program leaders addressing today’s aerospace challenges.

 high density-16 slot-low power serverOne of the technologies Radeus Labs will highlight at the event is its High-Density 16-Slot Server, initially introduced at I/ITSEC 2025.
-This system was designed for teams that face high add-in card density without needing large GPU-centric infrastructure, offering a practical platform with manageable power, thermal, and integration requirements.
+This high-densirty server was designed for teams that face high add-in card density without needing large GPU-centric infrastructure, offering a practical platform with manageable power, thermal, and integration requirements.

 The 16-Slot Server has resonated with professionals building card-dense computing systems, and it will be on display for attendees interested in scalable compute and connectivity options.